nivicerk/ziwicerk/README.md

 After this, TestNG will have no more annotation to run, and hence it will finish execution, and generate its report on the console.

-Time constraint: If I had more time, I would have implemented the mobile solution.
+***Time constraint***: If I had more time, I would have implemented the mobile solution.
 Also, I would have added more logger capabilities.

-Issues: There is a problem with the mobile.walmart.com site.
+***Issues***: There is a problem with the mobile.walmart.com site.
 Sometimes it redirects to walmart.com.
 Just wanted to highlight this issue.